drym-org/old-abe/README.md

 This project follows Attribution-Based Economics as described in [drym-org/foundation](https://github.com/drym-org/foundation).
 Any financial contributions will be distributed to contributors and antecedents as agreed-upon in a collective process that anyone may participate in.
 To see the current distributions, take a look at [abe/attributions.txt](https://github.com/drym-org/old-abe/blob/main/abe/attributions.txt).
 To see payments made into and out of the project, see the [abe](https://github.com/drym-org/old-abe/blob/main/abe/) folder.

-Additionally, some portion of your voluntary payment could be treated as an investment, entitling you to a share in future revenues, including payments made in the future or attributive revenue from other projects.
+Additionally, if your voluntary payments exceed the agreed-upon "market price" of the project (see [price.txt](https://github.com/drym-org/old-abe/blob/main/abe/price.txt)), that additional amount will be treated as an investment, entitling you to a share in future revenues, including payments made to the project in the future or attributive revenue from other projects.

 # Non-Ownership